RayAndrade/TheRayCode/Csharp/Creational/Builder/Example2/README.md

 [up](../README.md)

-Sure, let's adapt the Builder design pattern example to a meal-building scenario.
+Let's adapt the Builder design pattern example to a meal-building scenario.
 We'll create a system to build different types of meals, such as a standard meal and a vegetarian meal.

 ### Example Scenario: Building a Meal